🖥️ All about Microsoft Office 365 backup, file restore and third-party solutions

 If you want to be able to restore files regardless of how and where they were deleted, you need a third-party backup.
 Office 365 offers solutions for restoring files for up to several years or up to 93 days with OneDrive, but this is often not enough to provide full protection.
 There are several solutions on the market that you can use to address this challenge.

 In addition to backup, it is wise to implement processes and procedures and establish technical policies to prevent data loss.
 That way you are always in control and at less risk of losing critical files or data.
 Keep in mind that backup is often related to your disaster recovery plan (DRP).
-Your DRP plan is not directly related to file-level backup, but it is related to the ability to restore your entire environment in the event of a hack or system failure.
+Your DRP plan does not directly deal with file-level backup, but it does deal with the ability to restore your entire environment in the event of a hack or system failure.